protocollabs/maparo-std/doc/control-protocol.md

   # sequence number 0.
   #
   # The sequence number should start with 0 for the first generated packet
   # but can start randomly too.
-The sequence number MUST be incremented at
+The sequence number SHOULD be incremented at
   # at each transmission.
+It is possible that the sequence number is not a
+  # sequence, but is MUST guaranteed that a sequence number is not transmitted
+  # twice.
+The trivial implementation is to transmit ordered.
-In the case of an overflow the next sequence numner
+  # In the case of an overflow the next sequence numner
   # MUST be 0.
 Strict unsigned integer arithmetic.
   # The value must be converted to string, this is required to align all
   # json encoding to string values everywhere. "seq" : "1" not "seq" : 1